mark-sila/nuxt-graphql-crud/README.md

 # Nuxt GraphQL CRUD

-Creating TodoList using Nuxt with GraphQL
+Creating TodoList using Nuxt with GraphQL with Login Authentication

 ## Installation